LimePoint/opschain-docs/docs/reference/concepts/settings.md

 Default value: _not configured (changes do not require approval)_

 Requires that changes in the relevant environment/project are approved by a member of the configured LDAP group before they are executed.
 A member of the specified LDAP group must approve the change (e.g. using `opschain change approve` in the CLI) before the change will execute any actions.
+If required, LDAP group members can use the CLI command `opschain change reject` to reject changes that are waiting for approval.